guangyu-he/gy-multiprocessing/README.md

 - fixed an issue casing not adding new process to pool until all processed are done in current pool

-feel free to check source code in <a href="https://github.com/guangyu-he/gy-multiprocessing">GitHub</a>, you are welcome to leave any comments.

 ### v0.2.4

 #### feature